Skip to content

 • Home emergency cover – could help with emergency repairs for burst pipes, clogged drains, boiler breakdowns and a broken window, for example.

 • Legal expenses – to cover the cost of legal advice and representation if someone makes a claim against you.
-For example, if someone gets injured in your home or you have a dispute with a neighbour.
+For example, if someone is injured in your home or you have a dispute with a neighbour.

 • Student contents insurance – could help protect your children’s belongings while they’re away at university.